 You know you need to protect your investment, but does it make sense to purchase extended coverage?

 If you have recently rolled off the lot in your new Subaru, you know that you have protection with the basic factory warranty.
 But what happens when it expires?
-Will you still have the coverage you need, or should you look into getting a Subaru extended warranty?
+Should you look into getting a Subaru extended warranty?
 In order to keep repair costs at a minimum, it makes sense to review your options.